themarquisdesheric/amber-health/src/pages/articles/2019-09-22-endometriosis-symptoms.md

 <h2>What are the Symptoms?</h2>

-All to commonly, endometriosis is improperly labeled as bad menstrual cramps.
+All too commonly, endometriosis is improperly labeled as bad menstrual cramps.
 While intense cramping and pain with menses can be associated, endometriosis can cause many symptoms and is a far reaching disease.
 Each patient is unique and may experience any range of the below symptoms or ones not listed.

 * Pain with Menstruation
 * Pelvic Pain